nbarbettini/little-aspnetcore-book/chapters/add-more-features/complete-with-checkbox.md

 }
 ```

 This code uses jQuery to send an HTTP POST request to `http://localhost:5000/Todo/MarkDone`.
-Included in the request will be one paramter, `id`, containing the item's ID (pulled from the `name` attribute).
+Included in the request will be one parameter, `id`, containing the item's ID (pulled from the `name` attribute).

 If you open the Network Tools in your web browser and click on a checkbox, you'll see a request like: